YimMenu-Lua/Samurais-Scripts/FEATURES.md

       >**NOTE:** Pairing this option with "**Extend World Limits**" from the **World** tab allows you to fly out of the sky box. *(if you wanna meet Jesus)*.
 Beware though, the camera will stop following you once you go past the sky limit. *(so you can't actually see Jesus after all)*.

   - **No Engine Stalling:**
-    - When flying planes and holding the brake button, your engine will not shut off.
+    - When flying planes and holding the brake button, your engine will not shut off.camera will stop following you once you go past the sky limit. *(so you can't actually see Jesus after all)*.

+  - **Cobra Maneuver:**
+    - While flying a plane *(preferably a jet)*, press the assigned key (default [M]) to perform a [Cobra Maneuver](https://www.youtube.com/shorts/H0X7D3Ga4mo).
+Press any key during the maneuver to cancel it and take back control of the plane.

   - **Cannon Triggerbot:**
     - When using a weaponized plane or heli and having the machine gun selected, it will automatically shoot targets in front of you.
 Also has the option to only shoot enemies.